TomatOrg/TomatoDotNet/README.md

 ### To be implemented
 - explicit scoped and unscoped reference support
 - safe stackalloc (which returns Span)
-  - the generated MSIL is not safe by default
+  - the generated MSIL is not safe, will need to special case it
 - Exceptions
     - This requires unwind support from the jit which is currently missing
 - Much more of the standard library